“Hell is a democracy but heaven is a kingdom.” – St John of Kronstadt

 Work for Belarussian monarchism

 During the past half-century the Royal House Polanie-Patrikios has established close links with a number of other Royal Houses.
 It has also recognized individuals of achievement and those who have lent their support to the Royal House and to the cause of monarchism.
-The Royal House has established a number of Dynastic or House Orders which serve to perpetuate the memory and ideals of its ancestors, and also grants titles of nobility in exercise of the historic fons honorum.
+The Royal House has established and given protection to a number of Dynastic or House Orders which serve to perpetuate the memory and ideals of its ancestors, and also grants titles of nobility in exercise of the historic fons honorum.
 The House Journal for many years was The Excubitor which began publication in 1990 with a wide print circulation extending to several continents, continuing until 2015 when it was superseded by this website.

 Today, the Belarus Monarchist Association represents the cause of Belarusian monarchical restoration and provides practical support for the Prince of Miensk and the Royal House Polanie-Patrikios, offering an alternative both to the dictatorship of Alexander Lukashenko and the republicanism of other Belarusian groups in diaspora.
 Those who are interested in giving active support to the Royal House and the cause of Belarussian monarchy may apply for membership of the Belarus Monarchist Association.